aleshaleksey/fansys23/combat.md

 - NAP (Natural Attack Potential): How effectively an entity overcomes defences with Nat targeted attacks and the threshold for its Nat abilities and area of effect attacks.
 NAP is determined by base, SP dice count and Dex or Str bonus.
 - SAP (Supernatural Attack Potential): How effectively an entity overcomes defences with Sup targeted attacks and the threshold for its Sup abilities and area of effect attacks.
 SAP is determined by base, MP dice count and Int or Wis.

+The calculation of these parameters is covered in basic rules.
 There are three categories of offensive abilities: "targeted attacks", "abilities" and "manoeuvres".

 - "Targeted Attacks": The attacker rolls using NAP or SAP against a target's HiT.
 - "Abilities": The target rolls a save vs attacker's NAP or SAP.